-The Chamber will advocate for full funding and timely completion of work on major interchanges located at Interstate 44 and Broadway Extension, I-240 and I-35 (Crossroads), as well as the following major projects: I-40 east of I-240, I-40 east of I-35 (Tinker Air Force Base) and necessary improvements to State Highway 74 (north of Lake Hefner Parkway).
+The Chamber will advocate for full funding and timely completion of work on major interchanges located at Interstate 44/Broadway Extension and I-240/I-35 (Crossroads), as well as the following major projects: I-40 east of I-240, I-40 east of I-35 (Tinker Air Force Base) and necessary improvements to State Highway 74 (north of Lake Hefner Parkway).